 Every November, people curl up in their warm beds thanking their lucky stars for that extra hour of sleep.
 The spring, however, is another story.
-In March, daylight saving time is not quite so popular, causing people to be pulled from their beds an hour early.
+In March, daylight saving time isn't quite so popular, pulling people from their beds an hour early.

 The case against daylight saving time goes far beyond the mild inconvenience many feel in spring.
 It turns out, there is a ton of data that points to the negative effects the change in time has on our bodies.
 In addition, its energy-saving benefits have been hotly debated.

 1. Our bodies may never adjust to the new time

 A group of German researchers believes that our bodies never actually adjust to daylight saving time, and that artificially altering our circadian rhythm can be damaging for our health.

 Lead researcher, Till Roenneberg of Ludwig-Maximilians-University, explained, "When you change clocks to daylight saving time, you don't change anything related to sun time.
 This is one of those human arrogances — that we can do whatever we want as long as we are disciplined.
 We forget that there is a biological clock that is as old as living organisms, a clock that cannot be fooled.
 The pure social change of time cannot fool the clock."

 They found that the body had no trouble adjusting to the ending of daylight saving time in the fall (when we gain an hour), but it never quite makes the adjustment to the change in the spring (when we lose an hour).

 2. The time change reduces the duration and 'efficiency' of sleep